Belts and belt steps – the belt levels in Pahuyuth

 To hint Pahuyuth intermediate students to the difference between knowledge and its usefulness or use, they wear white belts.

-Middle school students refine their basic techniques and begin to develop their own fighting style, in particular by passing on and imparting their acquired knowledge to younger students.
+Acquisition level students refine their basic techniques and begin to develop their own fighting style, especially by passing on and teaching their acquired knowledge to younger students.

 In earlier times, the wearers of the black belt were considered executors and specially trained warriors (special forces).